 Best Buy TV Ad – (ABX Index 124) – This situation/resolution format showed how Best Buy helped solve a consumer’s technology need and showed an end benefit.

 Only ABX provides the information you need for every medium deployed in your campaigns: TV, radio, print, online, outdoor, FSI, social media and more.
 Without measuring across media types, an advertiser is flying by the seat of his pants.
+For more on competitive intelligence for advertising, see our resource page.
+You'll also find blog posts such as: Competitive Intelligence for Telecom; Competitive Intelligence for Restaurants and Competitive Intelligence for Personal Care, to mention a few.

 If you'd like a copy of the Creative Diagnostics for these ads, please click below.